WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 * Start and Stop the middleware operations
 * Calibrate the device
 * Receive tracking data from the devices
+* Receive raw data from the thimble's motion sensors
+* Receive analog raw data from the thimble's senosrs
 * Send haptic effects to the devices

 # Architecture